rows/hiring/job descriptions/Customer Success Manager.md

 * You built or engaged in communities before
 * You understand how software products are built and want to learn about this fast

+# Compensation and Perks
+* Competitive salary
+* Employee equity plan
+* Liberal work-from-home (or remote) policy
+* Unlimited vacation policy
+* A super experienced and motivated team that can't wait to work with you

 # How-to
-Write to torben@dashdash.com, if interested!
+1. Send the following information to [us](mailto:join@dashdash.com):
+2. Complete Linkedin link or CV pdf.
+3. Which position you want to apply to and why.
+4. Email, phone contacts.
+5. Also send three (3x) 1-hour slots of availability in the next 3-5 days.

 You will interview with the two Founders and some tech team members.
 You will also build something awesome with dashdash :)